 Artist Statement

-Partially withholding visibility in the online presentation of my work becomes another way to teasingly question how the value of images, bodies, and lived experience become distorted in the digital space.
+Painting becomes my means of testing the relationship between making, perception and performance.
+Partially withholding visibility in the online presentation of my work becomes another way to question how the value of images, bodies, and lived experience become distorted in the digital space.

 Biography